scala/scala3/docs/docs/usage/scala3doc/docComments.md

 #### New syntax

 We have extended Scaladoc definition links to make them a bit more pleasant to write and read in source.
-The new syntax features are:
+The aim was also to bring the link and Scala syntax closer together.
+The new features are:

 1. `package` can be used as a prefix to reference the enclosing package
     Example: